 Target Field Station in Minneapolis, Minnesota uses an antifreeze mixture pumped through 50 miles of tubing embedded under the walkway.
 The system melts snow without the use of deicing agents.

 Contrary to what one may think, this technology can also help prevent ice build-up on roadways.
 These pavements are not adversely affected by freezing.
 In cold climates, the surface remains porous, with water able to reach beneath the subbase.
 Still, salting is required to melt snow and ice from the surface.
 However, porous pavement comes with steep maintenance costs, and concrete systems have demonstrated weakening and spalling when combined with salt application.

 With all of these technological and chemical methods of clearing snow and ice, it may help to take a step back and examine how we’re using what we have.

 By smartly reducing the amount of salt on roadways, and combining it with some of the brines mentioned earlier, we can continue to have successful results reducing snow and ice.
 Municipalities and DOTs are using electronic spreading systems on their trucks to intelligently deliver just the right amount of salt to roads and parking lots.
 They are timing their salt applications better and using less salt overall.

 Road salt has been the mainstay in fighting the battle of roadway snow and ice for decades, but new technologies have shown promise.
-As we progress into the future, it’s important to know what technologies exist that can help us along the way, and how to evaluate our current methods.
+As we progress into the future, it’s important to pay attention to potential environmental impacts as we evaluate our current methods and look for new technologies that can help us along the way.